SamHulme1/Art-By-Jamie/README.md

 - The image sets the style for each page that follows e.g colours and fonts where used on the site which work well with this image furthering the emotional response from the user.

 #### About Jamie image
+- The image is a photograph of Jamie painting.
+I used this image as a literal visual representation of Jamie painting the picture of what they're all about to the user

 #### Breakout image